Advanced Distribution Management Systems

 FAST-DERMS is being developed through funding provided by the Building Technologies Office and Office of Electricity’s Advanced Grid Research program through the Grid Modernization Laboratory Consortium.
 The project is led by NREL and supported by multiple partners, including Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, San Diego Gas & Electric, Southern, ComEd, Centrica, and Oracle.

-NREL, Siemens Corp., Corporate Technology, Columbia University, Holy Cross Energy, and Siemens Digital Grid are addressing the challenges of situational awareness and resilience in power systems with high renewable integration.
+NREL, Siemens Corp., Corporate Technology, Columbia University, Holy Cross Energy, and Siemens Digital Grid partnered to address the challenges of situational awareness and resilience in power systems with high renewable integration.
 The objective of the AURORA (AUtonomous and Resilient Operation of Energy Systems with RenewAbles) project is to develop, validate, and demonstrate a three-level energy management system (EMS) containing security situational awareness, distributed microgrid coordination, and autonomous microgrid restoration technologies that significantly outperform today's EMS in terms of situational awareness, resilience, and autonomy.

 If a contingency is so severe that it results in a microgrid management system or communications system breakdown, the second layer takes over.
 The distributed microgrid coordination combines distributed control and optimization methods to maintain continuity of service with a peer-to-peer energy management system or—if the communications system fails completely—communications-free energy management system.